Electrostatics/electrostatics.github.io/docs/apbs-invocation.md

 ##APBS command-line binary

-As mentioned in the [installation and availability section]({{site.baseurl}}/apbs-pdb2pqr/docs/installation/), the main APBS binary is installed in ${APBS_PREFIX}/bin where ${APBS_PREFIX} is the top-level directory you chose for the installation.
+As mentioned in the [installation section]({{site.baseurl}}/docs/apbs-installation/), the main APBS binary is installed in ${APBS_PREFIX}/bin where ${APBS_PREFIX} is the top-level directory you chose for the installation.
 Of course, you can move the binary to any directory you choose.
 APBS is invoked with a very simple syntax:

 {% highlight bash %}
 apbs [options] input-file